 Ofgem is supporting the Citizens Advice Energy Best Deal campaign, which is funded by energy suppliers and teaches consumers how to shop around, reduce their energy bills and get help if they’re falling behind on payment.

-In October 2012, DECC offered English Local Authorities the opportunity to bid for funding to reduce the extent of fuel poverty in their area; putting local action at the heart of efforts to keep homes warm and bills down.
-DECC has provided £31 million of support to 60 projects, involving 169 Local Authorities working individually or as part of consortia.
-The number and variety of projects offers considerable potential for learning and insight into Local Authority-led delivery models for alleviating fuel poverty.
+The DECC Local Authority Fuel Poverty competition supported local action to reduce the extent of fuel poverty in across England; putting local action at the heart of efforts to keep homes warm and bills down.
+DECC provided £31 million of support to 60 projects, involving 169 Local Authorities working individually or as part of consortia.
+The number and variety of projects provided learning and insight into Local Authority-led delivery models for alleviating fuel poverty.
 For more information please see the DECC Local Authority Competition page.